 (to hide the true cause of accident!) - June 5 2008

-The wreck was found by the Finnish rescue forces some days later on the sea floor at about 60 meters depth.
+The wreck was found and filmed by sonar the Finnish rescue forces some days later on the sea floor at about 60 meters depth.
 The Finnish spokesperson informed that the bow visor of the ferry of the wreck was missing.
 The same Finnish rescue forces then two weeks later allegedly found the missing bow visor 1.800 meters west of the wreck according to the same spokesperson.

 But the spokesperson lied.
 No visor was missing and found 1 800 meters west of the wreck.
 Why did the Finns lie?